Sau Lan Wu

 Sau Lan Wu (Chinese: 吳秀蘭; born May 11, 1940) is a Chinese-American particle physicist and the Enrico Fermi Distinguished Professor of Physics at the University of Wisconsin-Madison.
 She made important contributions towards the discovery of the J/psi particle, which provided experimental evidence for the existence of the charm quark, and the gluon, the vector boson of the strong force in the Standard Model of physics.
-Recently, her team located at the European Organization for Nuclear Research (CERN), using data collected at the Large Hadron Collider (LHC), was part of the international effort in the discovery of a boson consistent with the Higgs boson.
+Her team located at the European Organization for Nuclear Research (CERN), using data collected at the Large Hadron Collider (LHC), was part of the international effort in the discovery of a boson consistent with the Higgs boson.

 Early life

 Wu was born in the early 1940s during the Japanese occupation of Hong Kong and went to Vassar College in 1960 with a full scholarship for her undergraduate degree.
 Initially, she dreamed of becoming a painter, but was inspired by Marie Curie to devote her life to physics.
-During her years in Vassar, she spent a summer at Brookhaven National Laboratory where the science of particle physics captivated her.
+During her years at Vassar, she spent a summer at Brookhaven National Laboratory where the science of particle physics captivated her.

 During her freshman year she and a few more of her Vassar schoolmates were invited to the White House for an Easter function and met Jacqueline Kennedy, a Vassar alumna (class of 1951).
 She first experienced racial discrimination when visiting the Supreme Court and was confronted with the choice of "black" or "white" on the door to the restroom.

 Academic background

 Wu graduated from Vassar College (1963) with an A.B. in physics.
-After earning an M.A.
-(1964) and a Ph.D.
-(1970) in physics from Harvard University, she conducted research at MIT, DESY and the University of Wisconsin-Madison, where she is now the Enrico Fermi Distinguished Professor of Physics.
+In 1964, Wu received her M.A. in physics as part of the first cohort of women awarded graduate degrees directly by Harvard University.
+After earning a Ph.D.
+(1970) in physics from Harvard University, she conducted research at MIT, DESY and the University of Wisconsin-Madison, where she was the Enrico Fermi Distinguished Professor of Physics until her retirement in 2026.
 Since 1986, Wu has been the Visiting Scientist at CERN conducting research with the LHC as part of the ATLAS team.

 Achievements

 J/psi

-Sau was part of the team led by Samuel C.C.
+Sau Lan was part of the team led by Samuel C.C.
 Ting at MIT who discovered the J/psi particle in 1974, for which Ting was awarded the 1976 Nobel Prize in Physics together with Burton Richter.
 The MIT team where Sau Lan Wu was a postdoc at the time took advantage of the Alternating Gradient Synchrotron accelerator at Brookhaven National Laboratory with high-intensity proton beams, which bombarded a stationary target to produce showers of particles that were detected by particle detectors.
 They discovered a strong peak in electron-positron Invariant mass at an energy of 3.1 billion electron volts (GeV).
 This led them to suspect that they had discovered a new stable particle decaying into electron-positron pairs, the same one found by Richter at the SPEAR collider in the SLAC National Accelerator Laboratory.